rkaahean/weather-scrape/README.md

 No setup required, docker takes care of everything.
 Built on ubuntu 18.04 image.
 Python 3.6.

-## Configuration
+## Setup & configuration

+1. Clone repository.
-1. Placed config.ini file in the top level directory.
+2. Placed config.ini file in the top level directory.
-2. Copy the Openweather API KEY.
+3. Copy the Openweather API KEY.
-3. Copy the AWS Access Key and Secret Access Key.
+4. Copy the AWS Access Key and Secret Access Key.
+5. ```docker-compose up.```

 ## Things to do